Wall Street has a new slogan for why stocks keep going up as the world falls apart: ‘Nothing Matters’

 Unfortunately that means Wall Street is crowding now, which creates a dangerous situation in the event that there is a rush to the exits.

 Wall Street will play this game until it’s over.
-Standing up for value might be the right thing if you’re a moralist, but it won’t win you clients on Wall Street.
+Standing up for value might be the right thing if you’re a moralist, but it won’t win you clients.
 Ultimately that means everyone in this market is chasing the same ok-yielding credit and blue chip or growth stocks.
 That’s what happens when no one trusts the market.

 The question is why this inertia taken over the market.
 I tend to think of it as lagging the inertia in our political system, combined with a lack of trust.